telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-in-firefox-on-linux.md

 ---
-title: How to Install Fiddler Root Certificate in Firefox on Linux
+title: Installing the Root Certificate on Linux in Firefox
-description: An example on how to install Fiddler root certificate in Firefox on Linux
+description: "Learn how to install the root certificate for Fiddler Everywhere on Linux in Firefox."
 type: how-to
 slug: how-to-install-fiddler-root-certificate-in-firefox-on-linux
 publish: true